bdeckard92/dupUT/02-Lesson-Plans/05-Third-Party-APIs/README.md

 ## Overview of Asynchronous Material

-This week in the asynchronous content, students are introduced to third-party APIs, Bootstrap, jQuery, and Moment.js.
-These skills are important for the following reasons:
+This week in the asynchronous content, students are introduced to third-party APIs, including Bootstrap, jQuery, and Moment.js.
+These tools are important for the following reasons:

 * **Third-party APIs** are libraries or frameworks that allow developers to easily incorporate additional functionality into their web applications.
-Students will not only practice implementing these popular APIs but also learn how to read third-party documentation.
+Students will practice implementing these popular APIs and learn how to read third-party documentation.

 * **Bootstrap** is a CSS framework that allows us to easily build responsive and functional mobile-first user interfaces using an extensive list of prebuilt components and classes.

-* **jQuery** is a lightweight JavaScript library that simplifies routine JavaScript tasks like event handling, HTML document manipulation, and animation.
+* **jQuery** is a lightweight JavaScript library that simplifies routine JavaScript tasks such as event handling, HTML document manipulation, and animation.

-* **Moment.js** is a JavaScript library that provides easy-to-use documentation and a simple set of methods to easily parse, manipulate, and display date data.
-While it is no longer actively maintained, Moment.js is still a great way for students to practice using a third-party API to manipulate their data and learn about the complexities of handling date and time data in their code.
+* **Moment.js** is a JavaScript library with easy-to-use documentation and a simple set of methods to parse, manipulate, and display date data.
+Even though Moment.js is no longer actively maintained, using it allows students to practice using a third-party API to manipulate data and to learn about the complexities of handling date and time data in their code.

 Throughout the async module this week, students will use third-party APIs to do the following: